Financial reporting and control relationships

 The controlling charity in a reporting entity must prepare consolidated financial statements.
 They must submit these to Charities Services together with their annual returns.
 The information provided on the controlling charity’s annual return form will also need to be consolidated information.

 Tier 4 charities should carefully consider their control relationships.
-Where a reporting entity contains several Tier 4 charities and the combined expenditure is over $140,000, they will need to prepare their performance report under Tier 3.
-This would involve consolidation and a shift from the cash-based accounting method of Tier 4 to the accrual-based accounting method of Tier 3.
+Where a reporting entity contains several Tier 4 charities and the combined expenditure is over $140,000, they will need to prepare their performance report either at Tier 3, Tier 2 or Tier 1.
+This would involve consolidation and a shift from the cash-based accounting method of Tier 4 to the accrual-based accounting method, which is required at all other tiers.

 What are consolidated financial statements?